Acea (company): Commercial

 It also offers services related to electric mobility and organic waste composting.

-Energy infrastructures
+Networks & Smart Cities

-It supplies 9.2 TWh of electricity to Rome and the surrounding municipalities, managing its public and artistic lighting.
+It supplies 9 TWh of electricity to Rome and the surrounding municipalities, managing its public and artistic lighting.

 Acea is also working on projects regarding energy efficiency and smart grids.

-Engineering and services
+Engineering & Infrastructure Projects

 Acea designs, constructs and manages energy infrastructures and integrated water systems.
+It also provides laboratory services and engineering consultancy.

-Overseas
+Water (Overseas)

 The Group also operates in Latin America, managing water operations in Honduras, the Dominican Republic and Peru, where it serves about 10 million inhabitants.